 Then I came across a course offered by the BC School of Professional Psychology: Basic Training in EMDR.
 I thought to myself, “Self you need to be able to provide more for your clients than basic empathy and some life skills lessons.”
 So I decided to bite that bullet and pay the hefty cost for tuition (around $2,000…which is a lot for a recent graduate!).
 The first day in this program, I knew the rest of my life would be different.
 I had found the missing piece to my clinical puzzle.

 EMDR is weird.
 Let’s face it.
 It looks a bit like what you might expect from a hypnotherapist who developed a movement disorder.
 The therapist sits close, but off to the side and waves their hand in front of the client’s face, instructing them to follow their fingers from side to side.
-This is supposed to trigger Adaptive Information Processing which occurs by connecting both the right and left side of the brain.
+This triggers neuroplasticity.
 Honestly, I thought, “They’ve GOT to be KIDDING…” Well, they weren’t…and wouldn’t you know it?
 It works.
 In class, we watched countless videos and heard countless stories from the instructors’ clinical experience to support the reading material.
 I started to believe what I was hearing and seeing, and after the first weekend of studies, was racing to begin to (carefully) try this with my own clients.

 The first few clients who I began utilizing EMDR with (very traumatized individuals with complicated Post-Traumatic Stress Disorder symptoms), began to experience extraordinary results.
 One client I had been seeing for OVER a year with almost NO serious progress, processed his sexual molestation memories in as little as THREE sessions!!
 Going from stating that he would kill his attacker if he saw him, to stating that he’d politely confront his attacker in public if he saw him, and forgive him for his wrongdoing (of course he wouldn’t be friends or anything, but he simply didn’t need to carry that psychological weight anymore).